GrenManSK/mdown/README.md

 If you want to add more features run `cargo build -r -F [feature1] -F [feature2]`

-**IMPORTANT**  If you want to use music feature, you need to download music zip file from [pre-release](https://github.com/GrenManSK/mdown/releases/tag/music) and extract it to `resources/music/`
+**IMPORTANT**  If you want to use music feature, you need to download music zip file from [pre-release](https://github.com/GrenManSK/mdown/releases/tag/music) and extract it to `resources/music/`; if you are using outdated version of app, then it could have wrong files since it is not tracking history

 ---